 - Wet weight: 172 kg (373 lb)

 The Suzuki Across is much easier to find but generally considered a less aggressive motorcycle than the other two.
-It only has two carburettors.
+It only has two carburettors and a single front disc brake.
 But it still produces all the power you need!

 The main reason you can never call this a sport-tourer is it can only go about 130km (80 miles) before the fuel light comes on.
 That’s a very short tour…